jeffgrann/rackspaceCloudFiles/README.md

     //**********************************************************************
     ```

+5. Create a `scripts` folder in your Wakanda project and copy `test.js` into it.
-3. Open scripts/test.js.
+6. Open `scripts/test.js`.
+7. Click Run File.
+Doing so will create a `testResults.html` file in the scripts folder.
+The
-4. Click Run File.
-The results should appear in your browser.
+results should appear in your browser automatically.
+If they do not, open the `testResults.html`
+file.

 <a id="CONTRIBUTIONS"></a>
 Contributions
 -------------
-If you contribute to this library, just modify `Modules/rackspaceCloudFiles.js` and
+If you contribute to this library, just modify `rackspaceCloudFiles.js` and `testCases.js` and
-`Modules/testCases.js` and send a pull request.
-Please remember to update the markdown if the public
+send a pull request.
+Please remember to update the markdown if the public interface changes.
-interface changes.

 <a id="LICENSE"></a>
 License